-GRADE 10 TE RM 1 Weeks Listening & Speaking 2 hour Reading & Viewing 3 hours Writing & Presenting 2 hours Language structures and conventions 1 hour (integrated and explicit) 1 and 2 Listen for information and informal speaking: Pair and whole class: Introduce a class-mate using the information provided Reading for comprehension: intensive reading of shorter texts for summary and note taking read an informative text (e.g. a descriptive passage) recognise and introduce simple important facts and opinions Extended independent reading / viewing: Introduce extended reading project Descriptive paragraph: Write a descriptive paragraph.
-Focus on vocabulary and sentence construction and clarity Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Statements, sentence structure (Subject - verb - object), adjectives Use of the simple present tense Vocabulary from texts dealt with 3 and 4 Listen for opinion: Express opinion on a topic discussed in class Literary text: Introduction to literature.
+GRADE 10 TERM 1 Weeks Listening & Speaking 2 hour Reading & Viewing 3 hours Writing & Presenting 2 hours Language structures and conventions 1 hour (integrated and explicit) 1 and 2 Listen for information and informal speaking: Pair and whole class: Introduce a class-mate using the information provided Reading for comprehension: • intensive reading of shorter texts for summary and note taking • read an informative text (e.g. a descriptive passage) • recognise and introduce simple important facts and opinions Extended independent reading / viewing: Introduce extended reading project Descriptive paragraph: Write a descriptive paragraph.
+Focus on vocabulary and sentence construction and clarity Focus on: Process writing Planning, drafting, revising, editing, proof-reading and presenting Text structure and language features (see 3.4) Statements, sentence structure (Subject - verb - object),adjectives Vocabulary from texts dealt with 3 and 4 Listen for opinion: Express opinion on a topic discussed in class Literary text: Introduction to literature.
 Introduction of the literary features Intensive reading of shorter written texts for comprehension at sentence and paragraph level Focus on one identifying feature and discuss its use.
 Read and discuss text Narrative paragraph: Write two narrative paragraphs in relation to the issues explored in the literary text OR Write two paragraphs in which you express your opinion on a topic discussed in class.
-Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Expressing emotions: adverbs and adjectives (revision) Remedial grammar from learners' writing Vocabulary: Forming adverbs ( e.g. quick - he ran quickly) and adjectives (e.g. amaze - the boy was amazed) Degrees of comparison
+Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.4) Expressing emotions: adverbs and adjectives (revision) Remedial grammar from learners' writing Vocabulary from texts dealt with

-GRADE 10 TERM 1 Weeks Listening & Speaking 2 hour Reading & Viewing 3 hours Writing & Presenting 2 hours Language structures and conventions 1 hour (integrated and explicit) 5 and 6 Listening for information and comprehension: Teach features of listening for information and comprehension Reading comprehension, e.g. a character-driven conversation, dialogue or short story, for listening comprehension Intensive reading of shorter written texts for comprehension at sentence and paragraph level: Vocabulary development of expressing an opinion Text showing opinion / attitude Identify and explain writer's opinion/ attitude.
-Explain own attitude/ opinion This text can be related to the theme used for listening Longer transactional text: dialogue Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Phrase and sentence structures and conventions Punctuation conventions of direct/indirect speech and dialogue Interrogatives Vocabulary : related to reading text 7 and 8 Informal speaking: General conversation Literary text: Follow the development of a character in a short story / discussion on features of a poem Literary text: Reading of literary text for appreciation and comprehension Shorter transactional text: Filling in a form, e.g. for a competition Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Punctuation of direct and indirect speech (revision) Remedial grammar from learners' writing Vocabulary : find out the meaning of words in reading - dictionary 9 and 10 Listening for information and comprehension: Listen to various texts, e.g. song / words of song.
+GRADE 10 TERM 1 Weeks Listening & Speaking 2 hour Reading & Viewing 3 hours Writing & Presenting 2 hours Language structures and conventions 1 hour (integrated and explicit) 5 and 6 Listening for information and comprehension: Teach features of listening for information and comprehension Reading comprehension, e.g. a character-driven conversation, dialogue or short story, for listening comprehension Intensive reading of shorter written texts for comprehension at sentence and paragraph level: Vocabulary development of expressing an opinion Text showing opinion / attitude Identify and explain writer's opinion/attitude.
+Explain own attitude/ opinion This text can be related to the theme used for listening Longer transactional text: dialogue Focus on: Process writing Planning, drafting, revising, editing, proof-reading and presenting Text structure and language features (see 3.4) Phrase and sentence structures and conventions Punctuation conventions of direct/indirect speech and dialogue Interrogatives Vocabulary: related to reading text 7 and 8 Informal speaking: General conversation Literary text: Follow the development of a character in a short story / discussion on features of a poem Literary text: Reading of literary text for appreciation and comprehension Shorter transactional text: Filling in a form, e.g. for a competition Focus on: Process writing Planning, drafting, revising, editing, proof-reading and presenting Text structure and language features (see 3.4) Punctuation of direct and indirect speech (revision) Remedial grammar from learners' writing Vocabulary: find out the meaning of words in reading - dictionary 9 and 10 Listening for information and comprehension: Listen to various texts, e.g. song / words of song.
 Discuss.
-OR Story telling: extended reading project Intensive reading of multimodal and visual texts: Introduce features of visual text View and discuss various visual texts e.g. a graph, diagram, photograph Shorter transactional text: poster / flyer for e.g. a musical event Focus on: Process writing Planning, drafting, revising, editing, proof- reading and presenting Text structure and language features (see 3.3) Verbs, adjectives and nouns - revision integrated with reading and writing Explain meaning of verbs, adjectives and nouns in use Remedial grammar from learners' writing Vocabulary: in context
+OR Story telling: extended reading project Intensive reading of multimodal and visual texts: Introduce features of visual text View and discuss various visual texts e.g. a graph, diagram, photograph Shorter transactional text: poster / flyer for e.g. a musical event Focus on: Process writing Planning, drafting, revising, editing, proof-reading and presenting Verbs, adjectives and nouns - revision integrated with reading and writing Explain meaning of verbs, adjectives and nouns in use Remedial grammar from learners' writing